This post is an experience report about ordering a Chromebook from the USA to Germany in 2019. Almost everything went smoothly for me!

 Another important point: As you can see in the photo, a USB-C power supply with a two-pin US plug is included.
 So, how can you use the device now?

-There are many universal travel adapters or simple “US to EU” adapters that do not cost much.
+Many universal travel adapters or simple “US to EU” adapters that do not cost much.
 On the other hand, with USB-C, it’s no problem to take another power supply and charge it with it.
+One example is the Anker Atom III 60W PowerIQ 3.0 & GaN power Delivery.
+I have been using this for a Google Pixelbook (2017), Acer Chromebook Spin 13, and a rented Apple MacBook Pro 13 2019 for quite some time.
+I can recommend it.

 An excellent alternative from Europe [A]